nt-bpt/jenkins-pipeline-libvirt-qemu/README.md

 ```

 ### Building the image
 Run the following commands.
 The setup.sh script will ask for your su login since it needs to mount a loopback device to modify the image before we will run it.
 We will also extract the kernel and initrd images from /boot to be used with the qemu command.
+The setup script extracts the mainline kernel/initrd from the Armbian current image so that qemu will run correctly.
+The setup script also downloads the vendor kernel, the vendor kernel is the base image packer will use.

 ```bash
 cd ubuntu/packer-iso && packer init armbianUbuntu.pkr.hcl